 - The grading system shall be designed to ensure that students, families, teachers, counselors, advisors, and support specialists have the detailed information they need to make important decisions about a student’s education.

-- The grading system will measure, report, and document student proficiency against a set of clearly defined cross-curricular and content-area graduation standards developed by the administration, faculty, and staff of East High School.
+- The grading system will measure, report, and document student proficiency against a set of clearly defined cross-curricular and content-area graduation competencies developed by the administration, faculty, and staff of East High School.

 - The grading system will measure, report, and document academic progress and achievement separately from habits of work, character traits, and behaviors.